bordy12/volumio20x4LCDPlugin/README.md

 ## Turning the plugin on and off

 This can also be done via the plugin-menu.
 After turning the plugin off, some text can still be displayed on the LCD-screen.
-I will fix this in the future